endevver/mt-plugin-related-items/README.md

 Related Items can be configured at the Blog level.
 Visit Tools > Plugins to find Related Items, then click Settings.

+The **Show a Preview** option is enabled by default and will display tag matches.

-**Related Items Count** is the default number of items that will be returned for a given field if not overridden in the template tag.
+**Related Items Count** is the number of items returned in the preview area.
+Use this setting to ensure you don't accidentally grab thousands of items, for example.
+(The total number of found items is shown in the preview area if it exceeds the Count value set here.)

 ## Use

 ### Add a new Related Items field

+Create a Related Items custom field as you would any other custom field:

 * Go to Preferences > Custom Fields in your blog or from the system overview (fields defined at the System level will be available to all blogs).
 * Click "New field"